WebSocket

 tags: { id: number, name: string, color: string }[],

-queue_position: number, force_start: boolean,
+queue_position: number, force_start: boolean, sequential: boolean,

-queued: boolean, verifying: boolean, files_missing: boolean
+queued: boolean, verifying: boolean, files_missing: boolean,

 }, ...]